 Providing Pacific weightlifting great, Paul Coffa a reward is something that will be discussed by the Fiji Sports Commission under the Ministry of Youth and Sports.

-This was highlighted by the Minister for Youth and Sports while responding to a supplementary question by Opposition MP, Ratu Naiqama Lalabalavu on whether there are plans to reward Paul Coffa from Nauru for helping Pacific Islanders attain so much in the Commonwealth Games and Olympic Games.
+This was highlighted by the Minister for Youth and Sports while responding to a supplementary question by Opposition MP, Ratu Naiqama Lalabalavu on whether there are plans to reward Paul Coffa for helping Pacific Islanders attain so much in the Commonwealth Games and Olympic Games.

 Tuitubou also highlighted that Nauru was not present at the Pacific Sports Ministers Meeting where this issue was also discussed.